 - Drink while still warm

-- decongestants to loosen the mucus in your lungs – this will make it easier to cough up and help clear the infection from your lungs
+A pharmacist can recommend cough medicines to loosen the mucus in your lungs.
+This will make the mucus easier to cough up and help clear the infection from your lungs.

 - you feel very unwell or your symptoms get worse